DjSapsan/Simply/README.md

 # Simply
 ## Starts 3 different docker images from scratch.
+Use only on a hosted VM or with VPN.
 _tich92/ya-route, tich92/siteattconsole, erikmnkl/stoppropaganda_

 After you installed Ubuntu: